MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-getting-started.md

 The MALT is run by an Arduino which requres firmware to set up and interact with the sensors on the MALT board.

 1. Acquire and setup the Arduino command line interface.
-    1. Download the latest version of the [arduino-cli](https://arduino.github.io/arduino-cli/latest/installation/#download).
+    1. Download the latest version of the [arduino-cli](https://arduino.github.io/arduino-cli/latest/installation/#download) and save it to your computer.
     2. If not done already, add the arduino-cli to your [PATH variable](https://docs.microsoft.com/windows-server/administration/windows-commands/path).
     3. Run the following from a command prompt: